ori-orion/orion_recognition/README.md

 and publishes to

-`/vision/bbox_detections` (DetectionArray, information about detected bounding boxes, you can also find the mean color and the size(not accurate) of the object in this messagenow.)
+`/vision/bbox_detections` (DetectionArray, information about detected bounding boxes, you can also find the mean color and the size(not accurate) of the object in this message now.)

 `/vision/bbox_image`, (Image, bounding boxes in an image for visualisation)